lucianoA-dev/lucianoA-dev/README.md

 # Hi, I'm Luciano Alvarez

-- **QA Engineer** currently studying a university technical degree in Programming.
+- **QA Manual tester** currently studying a university technical degree in Programming.
 - Currently working with **C++**, **C#**, and **.NET**
 - Passionate about **clean code**, **best practices**, and **software quality**
 - Aiming to move into **Development** or **Test Automation**